tpdorsey/tpd-blog/content/blade_runner_colors.md

 As I mentioned earlier, there's one potential contradiction, which is the white costumes worn by Adbdul Ben Hassan early in the film and Tyrell later in film.
 I think this use of white makes a different point, which is that of the holy creator.
 Both Hassan and Tyrell are, in a sense, gods, bringing life to their creations.

-Note that in Tyrell's room, he references the prodigal son story from scripture, while the room is lit by candles, perhaps a reference to Prometheus or Icarus?
+Note that in Tyrell's room, he references the prodigal son story from scripture, and the room is lit by candles, perhaps a reference to Prometheus or Icarus?

 The white Tyrell costume in this scene also connects back to the first scene in which Leon appears to be wearing all white, and the white dove in Roy's final scene.